anna-dor-plumsail/documents-docs/source/user-guide/reports.rst

    :alt: Documents reports

 Reports show statistic for all Documents actions by default but you can disable some actions if it's needed.
-To disable an action just select it in the ctions list.
+To disable an action just select it in the actions list.

 .. image:: ../_static/img/general/documents-reports.png
    :alt: Documents reports